CBGonzalez/MSFS-F18-Fuel_System/README.md

 - Left engine shuts down while fuel still onboard

 Apart from that, try to replicate the original´s tank/pump/fuel line layout.

+# ALERT: the flight_model.cfg file contained here leads to a sim CTD!!!
+DON´T USE AS IS!!!